-1712 - Personal Finance Level 2 0.5 Credit
+1712 - Personal Finance Level 1 0.5 Credit

 Financially responsible adults need to possess knowledge of many fiscal concerns.
-Students in this semester long course will be introduced to such topics as banking accounts, credit cards, taxes, mortgages, loans, and insurance.
+Students in this semester-long course will be introduced to such topics as banking accounts, credit cards, taxes, mortgages, loans, and insurance.
+Students will complete online modules from the American Financial Services Association in order to expand and deepen their understanding of material covered in the daily in-class instruction.

-1713 - Financial Markets Level 2 0.5 Credit
+1713 - Financial Markets Level 1 0.5 Credit

-This semester long course will introduce students to different methods of investing money.
+This semester-long course will introduce students to different methods of investing money.
 It will include the study of stocks, bonds, real estate investments, mutual funds, and the stock market.
 The course will also review the role of ethics in business.
+Students will complete online modules from the American Financial Services Association in order to expand and deepen their understanding of material covered in the daily in-class instruction.

-1714 - Sports Management Level 2 0.5 Credit
+1714 - Sports Management Level 1 0.5 Credit

 This course stresses basic management principles as they relate to the business of sports.
 Students are introduced to sports marketing, sports law, sports supervision, sports media, sports ethics, sports facility management and other related areas.
 Developing and improving communication skills is emphasized throughout the course.
-The course will contain a practical component where students are expected to learn and assist during actual Holy Cross sporting events throughout the semester.